fleschutz/PowerShell/Docs/cd-pics.ps1.md

 cd-pics.ps1
 ```

-Go to the user's pictures folder.
+Change the working directory to the user's pictures folder

 ## Syntax & Parameters
 ```powershell